Countdown SEEDS Programme

 Learn in a fully supportive environment.

-The SEEDS Programme is made up of 19 credits covering the fundamentals in customer service identified by the industry as essential for the retail workplace.
-The programme involves 10 days’ work experience over 10 weeks, plus pre-workplace support.
+The SEEDS Programme is made up of 22 credits covering the fundamentals in customer service identified by the industry as essential for the retail workplace.
+The programme involves work experience plus pre-workplace support.

 It costs $500 +GST per student and results in a SEEDS Countdown certificate.
 The certificate is made up of a set menu of credits (see below) which can be used towards a nationally recognised New Zealand Certificate in Retail.